-Here are some more helpful hints that my aunt shared with me for this English toffee recipe to be perfect every time.
+Here are some more helpful hints that my aunt shared with me for this English toffee recipe.

-- Use clean, dry pan for each new batch.
+- Use a clean, dry pan for each new batch.

 - Cook over high- medium/high.
-My stove is gas and tends to cook really hot, really fast.
-So I usually drop the heat to medium for my toffee, but in years past when I had a electric flat top stove, med-high worked best.
+(My stove is gas and tends to cook really hot, really fast.
+So I usually drop the heat to medium for my toffee, but in years past when I had an electric flat top stove, med-high worked best.)